0n0w1c/BraidyBelts/readme.md

 #### Braidy belts - Clones of the underground belts, useful for belt braiding and weaving.

 With braidy belts, you can now braid with same speed underground belts.
-Simply alternate between pairs of vanilla "undergroundies" and braidy belts.
+Simply alternate between pairs of vanilla/modded underground belts and braidy belts.

 Startup setting to select the recipe type: vanilla or conversion Vanilla recipe or direct conversion of underground belts to braidy belts (default is vanilla).